cryptomanuals/cryptomanuals.github.io/_cryptomanual/portfolio-management.md

 investments providing satisfactory returns even if others are flat or losing value.
 The practice of reducing investment portfolio risk by diversifying your investments across different asset classes and subclasses is referred to as asset allocation.
-An example portfolio and some generic portfolio allocations are shown in [\[fig:portfolio example,fig:portfolio allocation,fig:subclasses\]](#fig:portfolio example,fig:portfolio allocation,fig:subclasses){reference-type="ref" reference="fig:portfolio example,fig:portfolio allocation,fig:subclasses"} - let your imagination do the rest.

 ### Diversifying your portfolio